AuroraRL: Fast, Fault-Tolerant, and Cost-Efficient Reinforcement Learning over Decentralized Network: 's System Design

 \sys uses $S$ parallel TCP streams and stripes segments round-robin across them.
 Segment-level striping serves two purposes.
 First, it improves link utilization on WAN paths where a single TCP stream underutilizes bandwidth due to conservative congestion control.
 Second, it reduces long-tail sensitivity to loss: a retransmission stall on one stream delays only its assigned segments, while other streams continue to make progress.
 This granularity also avoids imbalance under skewed sparsity patterns where a small subset of layers carries most of the delta bytes.
 In our deployment, multi-stream reduces per-step transfer time from 4.71~s to 2.90~s without changing payload size.
 Finally, \sys overlaps transfer with rollout generation: Actors stage $\mathcal{D}_{v+1}$ while generating on $\pi_v$, so activation can occur at the next safe point instead of blocking on transfer.

 \para{Relay-based fanout.} Multi-stream transfer accelerates delivery to a single receiver, but transfer must also scale to many Actors per region without imposing $O(N)$ cross-region transfers. \sys therefore adopts a relay-based, two-tier push transfer path.
 For each remote region, the Trainer streams $\mathcal{D}_v$ only to a designated seed Actor, which acts as a relay and proactively forwards the staged update to the peer Actors in that region.
-The relay forwards blocks as they arrive, overlapping cross-region reception with intra-region fanout. \sys separates \textit{staging} from \textit{activation}: once the delta is fully staged, the Job Ledger sends a commit command for version $v$ to the relay, and the relay propagates the same commit to its peers so that all Actors switch to $v$.
+The relay forwards blocks as they arrive, overlapping cross-region reception with intra-region fanout. \sys separates \textit{staging} from \textit{activation}: once the delta is fully staged, the Job Ledger sends a commit command for version $v$ to the relay, and the relay propagates the same commit to its peers so that all Actors switch to $v$ at an end-of-batch safe point via in-place sparse scatter-add, ensuring rollouts never observe a partially applied policy.
 To preserve consistency under retries and failures, each delta is tagged with a base version, and an Actor accepts/activates $\mathcal{D}_v$ only if its currently active version matches the declared base, preventing out-of-order application.

-\para{Staged activation.} \sys decouples delta transfer from model activation using a staged-update protocol.
-This separation is necessary because pipelining and relay forwarding deliver deltas incrementally, and Actors should never serve rollouts from a partially applied policy.
-Each Actor receives $\mathcal{D}_v$ asynchronously and reassembles it in a local staging buffer while continuing to generate rollouts using its currently active model version.
-Upon an explicit \textit{commit} for version $v$, the Actor waits for a safe point (i.e., the end of the current generation batch) and then applies the staged delta in-place via sparse scatter-add to its resident parameters.
-The Actor advances its active-version tag only after the scatter-add completes, ensuring that rollouts are served by a consistent model snapshot and never observe partially applied updates during generation.